openstax/napkin-notes/kevin/exercise_versioning_approaches.md

     * local copies isolate systems from Exercises outages/obsolescence/etc
     * reproducibility is not a problem - as long as systems bother
   * cons:
-    * each system needs to manage exercise versioning on its own
+    * each system needs to manage exercise storage and versioning on its own
     * non-uniform version-related communication across systems
       * instead of universal id@version, some sort of hash-like value will need to be used